maximedaraize/create-scss-website/docs/README.md

 ## Introduction

-A command line interface for a quick and easy way structure your scss ⚡️
+A command-line interface for a quick and easy way to structure your scss  ⚡️

-Generate a scss folder structure anywhere you want in your application, choose what kind of template you want to use (default, blank, custom).
-Start coding faster without having to create the same files over and over.
+Generate an scss folder structure anywhere you want in your application, choose what kind of template you want to use (default, blank, custom).
+Start coding faster without having to create the same files over and over

 ## Getting started